 And another photo

-That is a true-color photo!
-It is hard to tell because the pollution makes everything look black and white, but there is a red stoplight in the middle of the haze.
+That picture is so grey, it is shocking that it is a true-color photo!
+It is hard to tell there was any color in the world because the pollution made everything look black and white, but there is a red stoplight barely visible through the haze in the middle of the road.

 In the early 1970s, it was completely legal for anyone to spout any sort of toxic waste into America’s air.
 Below is a 1972 photo of smoke from burning lead-acid car batteries in Houston for recycling.
 The lead (a potent neuro-toxin) in the batteries is bathed in sulfuric acid (also inherently toxic) and this witch’s brew is encased in the thick plastic battery exterior which produces carcinogenic dioxin when burned.
 A car battery is extremely toxic even without burning and it and will produce toxic smoke if burned which is why this kind of business model was banned shortly after this photo was taken.
 Now Americans have to pay a deposit when buying a lead-acid car battery to give a financial incentive to bring used batteries back for safe recycling.